Back to Course

 • Congruence – Making sure that your verbal and non-verbal message is a match and coming from your value system

-An effective communicator accepts the theory of owning the sole responsibility for getting the responses that s/he wants.
+An effective communicator accepts the sole responsibility for getting the responses that s/he wants.

 The components of this are: